krishanthisera/blog/src/content/blog/static-hosting-aws.md

 - **S3 bucket website configuration:** here we set the paths to our index document and error document.
 You can even pull this path out for and defined them as a variable.
 - **S3 bucket CORS configuration:** CORS configuration is a pretty generic one for our scenario.
 - **Block public access to the bucket:** we don’t want our bucket objects to be publicly available.
-- **Set Bucket Object ownership:** To avoid complications, we set the object ownership to bucket owner
+- **Set Bucket Object ownership:** To avoid complications, we set the object ownership to bucket owner.
 - **S3 bucket policy:** here we are referring to the S3 bucket policy, which has been specified in data.tf.

 Let’s take a look at the policy document.
 See [data.tf](https://github.com/krishanthisera/aws-static-hosting/blob/main/data.tf)